zixuanlin/uva-seas-thesis-template/README.md

 Apendices include instructions and usage of the template.
 They were from the original Princeton template.

 # How to Use
-Fill out and download *Thesis/Dissertation Cover and Approval Pages* from UVa Engineering website [here](https://seas.virginia.edu/forms/thesis-cover-approval.php), name it as "CoverNApproval.pdf" and put it under the root directory.
-Make sure in your "CoverNApproval.pdf" file, page 1 is the cover, page 3 is approval sheet.
-Otherwise modify ["puthesis.cls"]() line 165 and 183 accordingly.
+Fill out and download *Thesis/Dissertation Cover and Approval Pages* from UVa Engineering website [here](https://seas.virginia.edu/forms/thesis-cover-approval.php), replace the "CoverNApproval.pdf" file with your own.
+Make sure in your "CoverNApproval.pdf" file, page 1 is the cover, page 2 is approval sheet.
+Otherwise modify ["puthesis.cls"](./puthesis.cls) line 165 and 183 accordingly.
 ## Complie
     $ pdflatex thesis
     $ bibtex thesis